Chase Ultimate Rewards: 50% Transfer Bonus to Marriott until February 28, 2026

 - Total Points Required = 266,500 Marriott Bonvoy points

-Value per point: 2,740 / 266,500 = 0.0103 (or 1.03 cents per point)
+Value per point: $2,740 ÷ 266,500 = 0.0103 (or 1.03 cents per point)

-This means you get 1.03 cents per Marriott Bonvoy point, which is higher than the typical value (~0.8-0.9 cents per point) so it makes sense to consider this redemption for points.
+This means you get 1.03 cents per Marriott Bonvoy point, which is higher than the typical value (~0.8-0.9 cents per point), so it makes sense to consider this redemption for points.

 2. Calculate How Many Chase Points You Need

-Since you’re 40,000 Marriott Bonvoy points short and there is a 50% transfer bonus (1,000 Chase Ultimate Rewards = 1,500 Marriott Bonvoy points), calculate:
+Let’s say you are 40,000 Marriott Bonvoy points short, and the transfer bonus is 50% (1,000 Chase Ultimate Rewards = 1,500 Marriott Bonvoy points).

-40,000 / 1.5 = 26,667 Chase Ultimate Rewards points needed
+Calculate: 40,000 ÷ 1,500 = 26,667 Chase Ultimate Rewards points needed

 3. Compare the Value of Chase Ultimate Rewards Points

-Chase Ultimate Rewards points are typically valued at 2 cents per point (especially when used for travel through Chase or transferred to higher-value partners like Hyatt).
-By transferring 26,667 Chase points, you’re essentially redeeming:
+Chase Ultimate Rewards points are typically valued at 1.5 cents per point (especially when used for travel through Chase or transferred to higher-value partners like Hyatt), especially when:

-or $533 in value, depending on how you typically use them.
+$400 in value, depending on how you typically use them.